Nikhildeveloper06/Practice-Front-end-Project-/README.md

-# Practice-Front-end-Project-
+# Project-2-
-I’m excited to share my second project—a web page built using HTML and CSS!
-This project allowed me to strengthen my skills in frontend development, focusing on creating responsive designs and writing clean, semantic code. 🔧 Skills Applied: Structuring content with HTML Custom styling with CSS Designing for mobile-friendly experiences
+This project is a basic web page created using HTML and CSS, showcasing my skills in frontend web development.
+It features a clean, responsive layout with structured content, demonstrating the fundamentals of web design.
+Key Features:  Semantic HTML structure Custom CSS styling Mobile-friendly responsive design